MengLeZhang/crimeMaps-preReg-code/docs/manuscript and title page.md

 # Introduction

-Crime may affect house prices through mediating causal pathways–such as the destruction of property or victimisation of locals (Ceccato & Wilhelmsson, 2011; Gibbons, 2004).
+Crime may affect house prices through mediating causal pathways–such as the destruction of property or victimisation of locals @ceccatoImpactCrimeApartment2011 @gibbonsCostsUrbanProperty2004.
 One mediating pathway is the ‘signalling’ effect of crime which may decrease house prices in high crime areas due to a perception of increased victimisation or other factors like undesirable neighbours.
 The public may form their opinions about crime from several sources, from word of mouth to official statistics.
-Since 2011, the UK government has published online monthly crime figures at almost street-level resolution (Sampson and Kinnear 2010).
-Since launch, the crime map website (henceforth referred to by its domain name police.uk) has received approximately 1 million visits a month (Semrush, 2022).
-On launch in February 2011, police.uk received over 18 million visits an hour which caused the website to crash repeatedly (Travis and Mulholland 2011).
-Before the publication of online crime maps on police.uk, street-level crime data was never available to the public (except in West Yorkshire, Sampson and Kinnear 2010).
+Since 2011, the UK government has published online monthly crime figures at almost street-level resolution @sampsonPlottingCrimesToo2010.
+On launch in February 2011, the crime map website (henceforth referred to by its domain name police.uk) received over 18 million visits an hour which caused the website to crash repeatedly @travisOnlineCrimeMaps2011.
+Before the publication of online crime maps on police.uk, street-level crime data was never available to the public (except in West Yorkshire @sampsonPlottingCrimesToo2010).

-The release of online crime maps was supposed to create public confidence in crime statistics and support public service transparency (Chainey and Tomspon 2012).
-The publication of these maps was met by opposition who feared it would affect house prices and increase insurance premiums, particularly in high crime low-income neighbourhoods (Travis and Mulholland 2011, also see Ratcliffe 2002).
-At the time, the UK government argued that the benefits of open public service data outweighed these concerns (Herbert 2011).
+The release of online crime maps was supposed to create public confidence in crime statistics and support public service transparency @chaineyEngagementEmpowermentTransparency2012.
+The publication of these maps was met by opposition who feared it would affect house prices and increase insurance premiums, particularly in high crime low-income neighbourhoods @travisOnlineCrimeMaps2011 @ratcliffeDamnedIfYou2002.
+At the time, the UK government argued that the benefits of open public service data outweighed these concerns @herbertCrimeMapsAren2011.
 However, the advantages and disadvantages of publicly available crime data as a policy are unclear.
 Many countries with similar capabilities do not make such information public.
 For example, Scotland has not followed the rest of the UK in this respect.

 In this project, we are interested in the causal effect of public crime maps on house prices.
 This effect is separate from the impact of crime on house prices through other causal pathways such as damage to the environment or negative public perceptions due to victimisation in the local area.
 The effect of crime maps on house prices is difficult to identify since accurate crime statistics would perfectly mirror actual crime.
 It is impossible to estimate the effects of crime statistics from actual crime separately in this scenario.

 To address this question empirically, we would ideally conduct an experiment and introduce a source of variation in the crime statistics.
 For instance, across England and Wales, we could randomly increase or decrease the number of offences displayed on police.uk for a period to measure the effects.
 For obvious reasons, we cannot pursue this research design.
 However, intentional errors introduced into police.uk crime maps can be leveraged as a source of variation to investigate the signalling effect of the crime maps on the house prices.

 Police.uk implements a geomasking algorithm that obscures the actual location of crimes in order to protect the identity of victims.
-The geomasking algorithm allocates crimes to a nearby geographical location called a snap-point (Tompson et al 2015, Ratcliffe 2002).
-Whilst the density of snap-points in urban areas is very high, the level of crime in a small area measured using police.uk can differ substantially from actual police records due to geomasking (Tompson et al 2015).
+The geomasking algorithm allocates crimes to a nearby geographical location called a snap-point @tompsonUKOpenSource2015 @ratcliffeDamnedIfYou2002.
+Whilst the density of snap-points in urban areas is very high, the level of crime in a small area measured using police.uk can differ substantially from actual police records due to geomasking @tompsonUKOpenSource2015.
 This error level gets progressively worse at smaller spatial scales.
-In 80% of postcodes, the local area crime counts as recorded by police.uk is substantially different from that measured by actual police sources (see figure 7, in Tompson et al 2015).
+In 80% of postcodes, the local area crime counts as recorded by police.uk is substantially different from that measured by actual police sources (see figure 7 in @tompsonUKOpenSource2015).
 In short, local area crime statistics on police.uk can be considerably lower or higher than what they should be.
 This mismatch (henceforth the geomasking error) constitutes one source of variation that we will use in our (un)natural experiment.

 The geomasking routine produces another key map feature associated with police.uk: the number of potential snap-points in an area (i.e. around a house).
 Another test of whether police.uk affected house prices is to compare the statistical association between snap-points before and after the launch of street-level crime maps.